CaptainDario/mecab_for_flutter/example/README.md

 ### Windows

-To run this example on web, you need to download the .dll(s) from the GitHub release and add them to the `blobs/`-folder.
+To run this example on windows, you need to download the .dll(s) from the GitHub release and add them to the `blobs/`-folder.

 ### Web